ku-cms/TrackerDAQ/README.md

 Here is the setup required every time to use the Ph2_ACF software and the FC7.
 Note the different hardware and computers for each setup.

-Setup for an RD53A SCC with electrical readout using a CERN FMC.
+Old setup (2022) for an RD53A SCC with electrical readout using a CERN FMC.
 Commands should be run in a terminal on the linux computer kucms-01.
 ```
 cd /home/kucms/TrackerDAQ/update/Ph2_ACF